This vegan lox sandwich is made with roasted and marinated carrots, cream cheese, capers, and fresh dill for a delicious breakfast sandwich.

 - salt and pepper

-Preheat the oven to 400.
-Brush carrots with olive oil and place on a baking sheet.
+- Preheat the oven to 400.
+Brush carrots with olive oil and place them on a baking sheet.
 Bake for 30 minutes until tender and fragrant.
-Meanwhile whisk together the remaining lox ingredients and transfer to a shallow dish.
+Meanwhile, whisk together the remaining lox ingredients and transfer to a shallow dish.